 Wormwood is certified fresh!

-Wormwood ranks first on this list of the year’s best films.
+Wormwood ranks first on Esquire's list of the year’s best films.

 A detailed exploration of Wormwood’s stylistic language, including aspect ratios, collage, and framing.

 Type Network interviews Wormwood’s graphic designer Jeremy Landman about his interpretation of psychedelic typography.

 A.O.
 Scott reviews Wormwood and calls Errol “our great cinematic sleuth.”

 Matt Zoller Seitz interviews Errol about Wormwood, reenactments, and arbitrary rules.